zapellass123/colas/README.md

-# Frestea Auto Claim with Gsuite User
+# Colas Auto Claim with Gsuite User
 How to use
 - npm install
 - node index.js

 # DON'T FORGET TO CREATE FILE gsuite.txt
 email|password